or-dvir/DxAdapter2.0/dxexpansion/README.md

 # DxExpansion
-A module adding expandable items to your adapter.
+This module adds expandable items to your adapter.

 Built-in Features:
-* Expand/collapse listeners.
+* Expand/collapse listeners
-* Expansion of a single item, or multiple items simultaneously.
+* Expansion of a single item, or multiple items simultaneously
-* Optional default behaviour (expand/collapse by click).
+* Optional default behaviour (expand/collapse by click)

-For a complete example please see the sample app.
+For a complete example, please see the sample app.

 ## Import
-in your `build.gradle` file add:
+in your `build.gradle` file, add:

 ```
 repositories {